LittleKingsguard/Eternity-Core/Books/Index.md

 Destiny Manifesting Law: Third Scroll of the Disciple -- Mastery of the Opportune Moment;

-88 Adages for the Adventurous Aetherborn: #32 -- Mastery of the Unknowing Pawn; #47 -- Deadly Dodge; #61 -- Quick Draw
+88 Axioms for the Adventurous Aetherborn: #32 -- Mastery of the Unknowing Pawn; #47 -- Deadly Dodge; #61 -- Quick Draw

 Manual of Absence: Chapter I: Preliminary Studies -- Mastery of the Vanishing Trail;